tallforasmurf/CHIP8IDE/readme.md

 * The [COSMAC VIP page](http://www.oldcomputers.net/rca-cosmac-vip.html) at OldComputers.net has good pictures of the original machine.

-* A full online copy of the original [COSMAC VIP manual](http://www.mirrorservice.org/sites/www.bitsavers.org/pdf/rca/cosmac/)   documents the entire single-board computer in detail, including its hardware and ROM.
-The VIP manual distributed with CHIP8IDE was extracted from this source.
-(Another [online copy](https://www.manualslib.com/manual/602113/Rca-Cdp18s711.html) is incomplete, lacking most of the pages with CHIP-8 game listings.)
+* A full online copy of the original [COSMAC VIP manual](https://archive.org/details/bitsavers_rcacosmacCManual1978_6956559) documents the entire single-board computer in detail, including its hardware and ROM.

 * [BYTE magazine for December 1978](https://ia802700.us.archive.org/7/items/byte-magazine-1978-12/1978_12_BYTE_03-12_Life.pdf) (large PDF) contains the article by Joseph Weisbecker describing CHIP-8.
 A copy of this article is distributed with CHIP8IDE.